-This assessment was used in Residency I (EDUC 4961) and Residency II (EDUC 4962) as the courses that were formerly referred to as Methods Courses became part of the year-long Residency block of courses.
-These courses are taken during the candidates last year of the program.
+This assessment was used in Residency I (EDUC 4961) and Residency II (EDUC 4962) as the courses that were formerly referred to as Methods Course became part of the year-long Residency block of courses, therefore, the faculty expect scores to be strong.
+These courses are taken during the candidates' last year of the program.
+Because the assessment and rubric are tied to national standards, candidates' artifacts demonstrated student learning via mastery of those standards.

-Based on the analysis of the 2019-2020 results, in 2020-2021 the following changes were implemented.
-Additional resources were added that focused on professionalism in Elementary courses to positively impact candidates' professional dispositions.
+Based on the analysis of the results in AC 2020-2021 the following changes were implemented in AC 2021-2022 adding additional resources focusing on professionalism in Elementary courses to positively impact candidates' professional dispositions.
 Faculty added enhanced and adapted emphasis on Time Management (Attendance and Punctuality) and Professionalism (Appearance and Demeanor) to support candidates' performance.
-This effort to engage in program improvement strengthened candidates' dispositions relating to growing as culturally responsive professionals.
-As a result of these changes, in AC 2020-21, the target was met.
+This effort to engage in program improvement will strengthen candidates' dispositions relating to growing as culturally responsive professionals.

+With these changes, in AC 2021-2022, the target was met.